copasi/COPASI/speed-test-suite/Profile_4.16-4.30.md

 10-20%.
 But a number of other tasks have gained considerable speedups: time course with LSODA (50%), time  course with RADAU5 (30%), steady state solution (45-72%), and Lyapunov exponents (88%).
-Most optimization algorithms are also faster, though this seems to depend a lot on the problems.
+Most optimization algorithms are also faster, though this seems to be problem-dependent.
 Those with largest improvement were Praxis (48-68%), NL2SOL (44%), truncated Newtwon (33-58%), Hooke-Jeeves (30-50%), Nelder-Mead (22-53%), and Levenberg-Marquardt (21-47%).